 McKinney uses photography and video to explore contemporary social and cultural attitudes towards gender and race.

 Her work has been presented in various venues in Europe and the United States.
-Recipient of several awards, Joy McKinney was invited as guest speaker at the Design Indaba World Conference and guest lecturer at Parsons School of Design.
+Recipient of several awards, Joy McKinney was invited as guest speaker at the Design Indaba World Conference and currently teaches Photography and Fine Art related courses at Parsons School of Design.

 Publications that feature her artwork include Vogue, The Guardian, LensCulture, Peta Pixel, Core 77, The Huffington Post, Daily Mail, and Reframing Photography.